 11. Step-by-Step Value Addition

 Equipment isn't the only part of the physical shop floor that needs to be changed if you're expanding your business.
 Storage facilities and warehouses should also be considered once you grow to accommodate additional production.
+This year, warehousing demand has been ramping up so be sure to plan accordingly.
 If adding on to your current shop floor isn't an option, off-site warehousing might be the way to go.
-These facilities can help lower the additional costs of maintenance and overhead typically associated with running a warehouse.

 Increase Sales In Your CNC Machine Shop